apache/jackrabbit-oak/oak-doc/src/site/markdown/migration.md

 * custom include-, exclude- or merge- paths are specified or
 * the binaries are copied by references, no source datastore is specified and two different checkpoints contains different binary under the same path.

-In the second case oak-upgrade emits following warning:
+In the second case oak-upgrade emits following warning and breaks:

     Checkpoints won't be copied, because no external datastore has been specified.
 This will result in the full repository reindexing on the first start.
+Use --skip-checkpoints to force the migration or see https://jackrabbit.apache.org/oak/docs/migration.html#Checkpoints_migration for more info.

 The easiest way to fix this issue is specifying the source datastore in the command line options (eg. `--src-datastore` or `--src-s3datastore`).

-The warning may also be ignored, but in this case the repository will be fully reindexing on the first startup, which may be a long process, especially for large instances.
+The warning may also be ignored, but in this case the repository will be fully reindexed on the first startup.
+It may be a long process, especially for the big instance.
 Repository won't be usable until the reindexing process is done.
+Use `--skip-checkpoints` option to suppress the warning.

 ## Online blob migration with SplitBlobStore